currinjs/CurrinJS/aio/content/guide/form-validation.md

 ### Switch to the _ReactiveFormsModule_
-The Reactive Forms classes and directives come from the Angular `ReactiveFormsModule`, not the `FormsModule`.
+The Reactive Forms classes and directives come from the Currin `ReactiveFormsModule`, not the `FormsModule`.
 The application module for the Reactive Forms feature in this sample looks like this:

 <code-example path="form-validation/src/app/reactive/hero-form-reactive.module.ts" title="src/app/reactive/hero-form-reactive.module.ts" linenums="false">